Lang Walker AO is the executive chairman and founder of Walker Corporation, one of the largest private property developers in Australia.

-Regarded as one of the key figures behind the urban aerial mobility revolution, Clem’s Skyportz business is shaping the future of cities through his involvement with Uber Air.
+Regarded as one of the key figures behind the urban aerial mobility revolution, Clem’s Skyportz business is shaping the future of cities.

-Through Skyportz and his property consultancy Whitemark, Clem is directly involved in Uber Air’s expansion in Melbourne – one of only three cities to be recognised by the technology giant globally.
+Through Skyportz and his property consultancy Whitemark, Clem is working with the industry to deliver the infrastructure that services such as Uber Air will require.
+Uber Air has recently chosen to trial air taxis in Melbourne – one of only three cities to be recognised by the technology giant globally.